 Temperature and Relative Humidity management

-The temperature and relative humidity maintained under greenhouse are 20-28°C and 60-80% respectively With the help of fogger and shade net.
+The temperature and relative humidity maintained under the greenhouse are 20-28°C and 60-80%, respectively, With the help of a fogger and shade net.

-also, water is sprinkled twice a day over the paths in-between the beds to maintain the humidity.
+Water is also sprinkled twice a day over the paths, in-between the beds to maintain the humidity.

-Hand weeding is required when weeds observe and it is helpful to avoid the competition with the crop.
+Hand weeding is required when weeds observe, and it is helpful to avoid competition with the crop.

 Pruning of leaves: